 See if your surgery can be done at an outpatient facility

-More patients are turning to outpatient facilities—such as physicians offices and ambulatory surgery centers— due to the affordable alternative when compared to outpatient.
+More patients are turning to outpatient facilities—such as physician offices and ambulatory surgery centers— due to the affordable alternative when compared to outpatient.

 Travel to a different state for your procedure

-While not everyone has the means to travel for surgery or a procedure, it can be a great option that could lead to saving money.
-How much you save will depend on the cost of your medical procedure and the cost of travel but, for many patients, the cost difference is well worth it.
+While not everyone has the means to travel for surgery or a procedure, it can be a great option to save money.
+How much you save will depend on the cost of your medical procedure and the cost of travel, but the cost difference is well worth it for many patients.

 Shop around for a fair price